The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Generalized functional integral corresponding to generalized Green function of constructed quantum e. -m. field of deinterlaced photon

-Recall that the generalized quantum Cauchy process~$C_{it}(z)$ ---~see~\eqref{eq:green_function_for_onedimensional_photon_motion:other_view},~(and therfore the~$m_{t}(z)$ and the~$M_{t}(z)$) is continuable to a generalized countably additive quantum measure in the space dual the space of Hilbert instantaneous velocities of a photon, that is turned out to be a part of the continuous function space, which is compact in topology of uniform convergence ---~see~\cite{bejlinson:article:inproc:2018:02,gelfand:books:02:iss:04}.
-Therefore, the scalar quantum Cauchy functional~$C_{it}(z)$ will be used to simplify the recording in the future.
+Recall that the generalized quantum Cauchy process~\(C_{it}(z)\) ---~see~\eqref{eq:green_function_for_onedimensional_photon_motion:other_view},~(and therefore the~\(\mu_{t}(z)\)) is continuable to a generalized countably additive complex measure in the space dual the space of Hilbert instantaneous velocities of a photon, that is turned out to be a compact part of the continuous function space,~see~\cite{bejlinson:article:inproc:2018:02, gelfand:books:01:iss:04}.

-The countably additivity of the quantum generalized Cauchy measure yields to quantum-theoretic expansion of the state set of a photon to states on trajectories~$\{z_{\tau}\}$~(«Feynman paths») possessing full generalized measure.
+The countably additivity of the quantum generalized Cauchy measure yields to possibility of quantum-theoretic expansion the state term of a photon to states on trajectories~(\guillemotleft Feynman paths\guillemotright), continuous trajectories with Hilbert derivative.

-Let us consider a direct product of the quantum Cauchy functionals of e.\nobreak-m. field